jef/streetmerchant/README.md

 </details>

-> :point_right: You may get false positives from time to time, so I apologize for that.
-The library currently waits for all calls to be completed before parsing, but sometimes this can have unknown behavior.
-Patience is a virtue :)

 | | Adorama | Amazon | Amazon (CA) | ASUS | B&H | Best Buy | Best Buy (CA) | EVGA | Micro Center | Newegg | Newegg (CA) | Nvidia | Office Depot | PNY | Zotac |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | **3070**| | | | | | | | | | | | | | `✔` | |